Python command line application for detecting genomic island insertions in clades of microbes.

 - makeIslands groups families according to their origin, putting families with a common origin together as islands.
 It is partly parallelized.

-- printAnalysis produces a number of analysis files.
+- printAnalysis produces a number of analysis/output files intended for the end user.

 - createIslandBed produces bed files for each genome.